Student Code of Conduct

 - Sanctions imposed during the student conduct process may be suspended during the time in which an appeal is reviewed.
 If a respondent is suspended or expelled from the institution after the conclusion of the appeals process, all academic work completed during the time of the appeal is forfeited and the sanction will be placed into effect immediately.
 Depending on the timing of the final decision, the sanction may be extended to the next regular semester.
 A student may not graduate during the appeal process.

-University Appeal Board for Student Conduct Board and Dean of Student Hearings
+University Appeal Board for Student Conduct Board Hearings

 - An appeal may be made on the following grounds: